 How we start our day is one of the key factors to reducing anxiety.
 However, it is one that doesn’t get much attention.
 We don’t realize a slower start to the morning is key.
 We tend to fill our minds with a bunch of useless, negative junk while reciting our to-do list, and then hope to have a good day.

 One thing a lot of people do is watch the news in the morning.
 It is rare to find a news program that discusses progress and positive events in tandem with the negative.
 Sometimes even the good things that happen are still spun in a negative way.
-For example, apparently there has been a drought in the Midwest.
-It was forecast to rain in the Midwest and the weather reporter talked about how it would be a relief because all those farms in the Midwest sure aren’t going to do well this year with the drought.
-While that may or may not be true, the reporter found a way to increase the viewer’s anxiety.
+It’s all meant to to increase the viewer’s anxiety so they’ll keep watching.

 It is really important to realize that most of what is reported on is out of your control.
 Try and focus on what you can do something about, and leave the rest alone.
 Replace some of the news with looking outside at the beauty God has created, and take a minute to say thank you.
 Then you might remember that you live in an amazing place and are generally blessed.